8 December 2010

 Sanlam and Santam have reached agreement to consolidate the Group’s interest in MiWay, the new direct insurance venture, as a wholly owned Santam subsidiary.
 This decision will enable the Sanlam Group to improve the coordination of its short-term insurance coverage across all consumer market segments.
 Santam will reimburse Sanlam’s investment to date in the venture of R240 million, while a basis has been agreed in terms of which Sanlam will share in any increase in the valuation of MiWay up to December 2013.
 Sanlam will also retain access to the MiWay structures to distribute other financial services products.
 The transaction is still subject to regulatory approval.

 The challenging and volatile financial and economic conditions are expected to continue for the remainder of the year and are likely to impact on growth in the Group’s key operational performance indicators.
 Shareholders need to be aware of the effect of financial market returns and volatility on Group earnings and Group Equity Value.
 Relative market movements may have a major impact on the growth in Group earnings to be reported for the full 2010 financial year.
 The strong market performance in the second half of the 2009 financial year, in particular, may not be repeated in 2010, which will affect the full year growth in earnings compared to the ten months ended 31 October 2010.

-The information in this operational update has not been reviewed or reported on by Sanlam's external auditors.
-Sanlam’s annual results for the year ended 31 December 2009 are expected to be released on 11 March 2010.
+The information in this operational update has not been reviewed or reported on by Sanlam's auditors.
+Sanlam’s results for the year ended 31 December 2010 are due to be released on 10 March 2011.
 Shareholders are advised that this is not a trading statement as per section 3.4 of the JSE Listings Requirements.